Data-Driven Model Order Reduction of Nonlinear Systems with Noisy Data: Conclusion

 \begin{IEEEbiography}[{ }]{Karl H. Johansson}~(Fellow, IEEE) is Swedish Research Council Distinguished Professor in Electrical Engineering and Computer Science at KTH Royal Institute of Technology in Sweden and Founding Director of Digital Futures.
 He earned his MSc degree in Electrical Engineering and PhD in Automatic Control from Lund University.
 He has held visiting positions at UC Berkeley, Caltech, NTU and other prestigious institutions.
 His research interests focus on networked control systems and cyber-physical systems with applications in transportation, energy, and automation networks.
 For his scientific contributions, he has received numerous best paper awards and various other distinctions from IEEE, IFAC, and other organizations.
 He has been awarded Distinguished Professor by the Swedish Research Council, Wallenberg Scholar by the Knut and Alice Wallenberg Foundation, Future Research Leader by the Swedish Foundation for Strategic Research.
 He has also received the triennial IFAC Young Author Prize, IEEE CSS Distinguished Lecturer, IFAC Outstanding Service Award, and IEEE CSS Hendrik W. Bode Lecture Prize.
 His extensive service to the academic community includes being President of the European Control Association, IEEE CSS Vice President Diversity, Outreach \& Development, and Member of IEEE CSS Board of Governors and IFAC Council.
 He has served on the editorial boards of Automatica, IEEE TAC, IEEE TCNS and many other journals.
 He has also been a member of the Swedish Scientific Council for Natural Sciences and Engineering Sciences.
 He is Fellow of both the IEEE and the Royal Swedish Academy of Engineering Sciences. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Abolfazl Lavaei}~(M'17--SM'22) is an Assistant Professor in the School of Computing at Newcastle University, United Kingdom.
 Between January 2021 and July 2022, he was a Postdoctoral Associate in the Institute for Dynamic Systems and Control at ETH Zurich, Switzerland.
 He was also a Postdoctoral Researcher in the Department of Computer Science at LMU Munich, Germany, between November 2019 and January 2021.
 He received the Ph.D. degree in Electrical Engineering from the Technical University of Munich (TUM), Germany, in 2019.
 He obtained the M.Sc. degree in Aerospace Engineering with specialization in Flight Dynamics and Control from the University of Tehran (UT), Iran, in 2014.
-He is the recipient of several international awards in the acknowledgment of his work including Best Repeatability Prize (Finalist) at the ACM HSCC 2025, IFAC ADHS 2024, and IFAC ADHS 2021, HSCC Best Demo/Poster Awards 2022 and 2020, IFAC Young Author Award Finalist 2019, and Best Graduate Student Award 2014 at University of Tehran with the full GPA (20/20).
-His line of research primarily focuses on the intersection of Formal Methods in Computer Science, Control Theory, and Data Science. \end{IEEEbiography}
+He is the recipient of several international awards in the acknowledgment of his work including ADHS Best Repeatability Prize (Finalist) 2024 and 2021, HSCC Best Demo/Poster Awards 2022 and 2020, IFAC Young Author Award Finalist 2019, and Best Graduate Student Award 2014 at University of Tehran with the full GPA (20/20).
+His research interests revolve around the intersection of Control Theory, Formal Methods, and Statistical Learning Theory. \end{IEEEbiography}